jgutierrezCSU/scanner-remover-comics/README.md

 - Simply download the executable file and run it on your Windows machine.
-- Use the GUI to select directories containing your comic files and target images (you should extract your target images from you cbz or cbr with winzip or alternative).
+- Use the GUI to select directories containing your comic files and target images (you should extract your target images from the cbz or cbr with winrar or alternative).
 - Click the "Process Comics" button to start the processing.